tejasmasurkar01/tejasmasurkar01/README.md

 🎓 B.E. in Computer Science & Engineering

-🏛️ GH Raisoni College of Engineering, Nagpur 🌍
+🏛️ College= GH Raisoni College of Engineering, Nagpur 🌍

 🔍 Passionate about turning data into insights |